how much are selling closing costs in north carolina?

 seller paid closing costs North Carolina

-Buyers and sellers each have their own unique closing costs to complete a home sale.
-We’ve covered the seller closing costs in the previous section.
-As for buyer paid closing expenses; in North Carolina, buyers usually cover expenses such as title and closing service fees, owner’s title insurance policy, transfer taxes, attorney fees, recording fees, prorated property taxes and HOA dues, mortgage fees, appraisal fees, and appraisal fees.
+Both buyers and sellers have distinct closing costs when completing a home sale.
+While we’ve detailed the seller’s closing costs, buyers in North Carolina typically pay for items like title and closing service fees, owner’s title insurance, transfer taxes, attorney fees, recording fees, prorated property taxes and HOA dues, mortgage fees, and appraisal costs.

-For sellers who are looking to avoid paying closing costs you can opt to sell your house to a real estate investor who is willing to pay for all seller closing costs.
-Real estate investors (also known as house flippers or home buying companies) are usually more flexible and willing to cover seller closing costs if they view your property as a good investment.
-Selling directly to a real estate investor will also eliminate sales commissions owed to a real estate agent.
+Sellers looking to avoid closing costs in North Carolina can choose to sell their house to a real estate investor who may cover all seller closing expenses.
+Real estate investors—often called house flippers or home buying companies—are typically more flexible and willing to pay closing costs if they see potential in your property.
+Selling directly to an investor also eliminates real estate agent commissions, saving you even more money.

 Yes, when selling directly to a buyer without the use of a real estate agent, it is possible to avoid paying closing costs and real estate commissions.
 Be sure to research reputable home buying companies in your area to find a cash home buyer who will buy your house and pay your closing costs.